sporto/elm-tutorial/en/07-routing/07-view.md

 ➊ So first we check the type of `model.players`, we will only show the list if this attribute is a `RemoteData.Success list`.

-➋ Then we filter the players' list by that id and have a case expression that show the correct view depending if the player is found or not.
+➋ Then we filter the players' list by that id and have a case expression that shows the correct view depending if the player is found or not.

 ### notFoundView